California Dreams Tour: Background

-Her friend Jessie J was also confirmed to support Perry during the final leg of her tour during fall but had to pull out under the doctor's orders after an injury during rehearsals for the concert.
-She was replaced by indietronica artist Ellie Goulding.
+British singer Jessie J, a personal friend of Perry, was confirmed as a support act during the final autumnal leg of the tour, but was ordered by doctors to cancel after an injury during tour rehearsals; Perry was instead supported by fellow UK indietronica artist Ellie Goulding.

-Calvin Harris was advertised to be the opening acts for Perry in the England, Scotland, Wales, and Ireland shows.
-On March 27, 2011, Perry announced via Twitter that Harris was no longer involved with the tour.
-He cites technical restrictions as the reason for his cancellation.
-He was replaced by DJ Skeet Skeet.
+Calvin Harris was advertised as the opening act for Perry during the English, Scottish, Welsh, and Irish shows; on March 27, 2011, Perry announced, via Twitter, that Harris was "no longer involved" with the tour.
+Harris cited technical restrictions as the reason for his cancellation, and he was replaced by DJ Skeet Skeet.

-While Perry was performing at the TSB Bank Arena in Wellington, New Zealand, on May 10, 2011, a 24-year-old female was attacked in a mosh-pit situation.
-The injuries included were a black eye along with small cuts and bruises.
-The woman stated she was attacked by another female concert attendee in front of her when she told her to "stop pushing her".
-Perry announced on her website that over $150,000 was raised for the Tickets-For-Charity fundraiser, in which a portion of proceeds from the tour revenue were donated to charity.
-The money was divided between three charities: the Children's Health Fund (CHF), Generosity Water, and Humane Society of the United States.
-EMI donated a signed album by Perry herself for an auction for the Society for the Prevention of Cruelty to Animals Auckland.
-The auction was for the promotion of the California Dreams Tour, where she had visited in New Zealand.
+While Perry was performing at the TSB Bank Arena in Wellington, New Zealand, on May 10, 2011, a 24-year-old female was injured in the floor section of the venue (in front of the stage), suffering a black eye along with small cuts and bruises.
+The woman later stated she was attacked by another female concert attendee, who had been standing in-front of her, when she was aggressively told to "stop pushing".

+Perry announced on her website that over $150,000 was raised for the Tickets-For-Charity fundraiser, from which a portion of proceeds are donated to charity.
+The money was divided between three charities—the Children's Health Fund (CHF), Generosity Water, and the Humane Society of the United States.
+EMI donated a signed album by Perry to an auction for the Society for the Prevention of Cruelty to Animals (SPCA) of Auckland.
+The auction was for the promotion of several California Dreams Tour dates in New Zealand.
 The auction closed on May 31, 2011.
 In November, Perry announced a free show at Staples Center in Los Angeles, which was recorded for a tour DVD.
-The recorded live performances were later used for the movie Katy Perry: Part of Me.
+The recordings were later used for her documentary film, Katy Perry: Part of Me.